The best crypto margin trading exchanges:

-The exchange supports margin trading which a user can understand and execute in few simple steps.
-To use the Binance margin trading, you need to complete the identity verification (KYC) and your country should not be in the blacklist of Binance country.
+The exchange supports margin trading, which a user can understand and execute in a few simple steps.
+To use the Binance margin trading, you need to complete the identity verification (KYC), and your country should not be in the blacklist of Binance country.
 Currently, residents of the US cannot use the Margin Trading feature of Binance.